-Guns to Gardens is our grassroots gun buyback program that gets unwanted guns off the streets and out of homes before transforming them into usable art and gardening tools.
+Guns to Gardens is our grassroots gun buyback program that gets unwanted guns off the streets and out of homes before transforming them into gardening tools and art.

-You can purchase these beautiful tools on our Facebook Shop.
+You can purchase these beautiful tools on our Facebook Shop or here on our website.
 100% of the cost of these tools goes towards our next gun buyback.

 We have also collaborated with the Santa Fe Community College Art Department, where student artists create original pieces from the gun scraps.